CASTEL-Florian/Unity-console-game/README.md

 - Replace the colors in the game with Unity colors.
 <br>
+- Put the resources of the project in a folder such as Resources or StreamingAssets and change the paths in the code accordingly.

 # WebGL support
 The carriage return character produces weird results in WebGL TextMeshPro.
 The character is therefore automatically removed from texts before printing in the console.

+`Console.Beep()` isn't supported in WebGL.

 The framework support WebGL using [UniTask](https://github.com/Cysharp/UniTask) instead of Task for async method.